0lekz/ai-playground/README.md

 - **Document openly:** share notes, mistakes, insights, and resources.
 - **Grow continuously:** each project tries to build on the previous one, thought not always in order of complexity.

-> All projects are added **chronologically**, not by difficulty, I share as I go.
+Note:
-> This reflects how I actually learned, possibly often circling back, sometimes jumping ahead.
+  * All projects are added **chronologically**, not by difficulty, I share as I go.

----
+  * This reflects how I actually learned, possibly often circling back, sometimes jumping ahead.

 ## Current Focus (Updated Oct 9, 2025)